 By being part of this study, you are agreeing to give your baby the required amount of kumara powder or probiotic control for the 6 month duration of the study.

-Over that time we will need your baby to participate in several measurements at four time points.
+Over that time we will need your baby to participate in several measurements at three time points.

-– When your baby is 4 to 6 months of age but has not started solids
+– Baseline: when your baby is around 4 – 6 months of age but has not started solids

 – Completion: when your baby is 12 months of age